ivan-makarenkov/documentation/api/http-header-specifics.rst

 *Example 3.
 Conditions for the Delete Operation*

 Request query string contains a filter that specifies conditions for deletion operation.
-Filters are described in more detail in the :ref:`Filters <web-services-api--filters>` section.
+Filters are described in more detail in the :ref:`Filters <dev-guide>` section.

 **Request header**